misakimichy/Redux-state-tree/README.md

     4) Add if statement to show loading heading in the page if the loading is true.

-22. Update API - Optimistic Updates
+22. Update API - Optimistic Updates.
     1) Now when you delete item, it removed from the list item but API hasn't updated.
 To update API, you need to call `API.deleteTodo`.

     2) To prevent the time delay between data and UI, dispatch `removeTodoAction` then return `API.deleteTodo`.
 If there's an error, dispatch `addTodoAction` and show an error message.

     3) Update `removeItem`, `toggleItem` for `Todos` component and `removeItem` for `Goals` component optimistically.

-23. Update API - No Optimistic Update
+23. Update API - No Optimistic Update.
     1) You also need to update API of `addItem` of `Todos` and `Goals` components.
 For here, you don't need to use optimistic update because the id is being generated on the server for us, so we could figure out a way to add it back to our Redux store if the request fell.

-24. Add Redux-thunk
+24. Add Redux-thunk.
     1) All the component logics are kind of messy right now since both UI logic and fetching data logic live together.
 To separate these, UI logic lives in Components and fetching data logic lives in Action Creators, you can use Redux-thunk.
 Add Redux-thunk script in index.html

     2) Create a new Action Creator, `handleDeleteTodo` (normally returns an object which includes action type) and call it in `removeItem` of `Todos` component. `handleDeleteTodo` returns dispatch and `API.deleteTodo`.